damianhakert/damianhakert.github.io/source/strategy/index.html.md

 We want to achieve our goals in the following order:

-1. Continue to be the most popular popular software development lifecycle solution
+1. Continue to be the most popular software development lifecycle solution

 2. Become the most revenue generating on-premises software development lifecycle solution